Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 Lan Sizhui crouched beside him again.
 He held his wrist, though there was no need to check on his pulse now.

 “It’s just my stupid uncle,” he heard Jin Ling’s voice say over the hazy buzzing in his ears.
 “What does he know about corpse-poisoning?
-He was so weak and mad that Little Uncle threw him out of the Tower ages ago.”
+He was so shameless and mad that Little Uncle threw him out of the Tower before he even learned to hold a sword.”

 “Don’t argue while I’m dying, please,” said Ouyang Zizhen.